hicommonwealth/edgeware-documentation/docs/edgeware-runtime/staking/nominating.md

 The "Payouts" subsection allows you to claim rewards from staking.

-The "Targets" subsection will help you estimate your earnings and this is where it's good to start picking favorites.
+The "Targets" subsection will help you estimate your earnings and this is where you can also pick favorite validators and nominate selected ones conveniently.

 The "Waiting" subsection lists all pending validators that are awaiting more nominations to enter the active validator set.
 Validators will stay in the waiting queue until they have enough EDG backing them (as allocated through the [Phragmén election mechanism](https://wiki.polkadot.network/docs/en/learn-phragmen)).
 It is also possible that a validator can remain in the queue for a very long time if they never get enough backing.